 Jerash a Video Journey

-Subscribe to our YouTube Channel for travel videos twice weekly
+Subscribe to our YouTube Channl for more travel videos weekly

 Overnight Tours can be booked from Amman showcasing Jerash, Petra and Wadi Rum.

-Jerash makes for a great day trip from the city where you can explore the ruins and learn a bit about historic Roman culture.
-Dating back 6500 years Jerash is considered the most well-preserved sites for ancient Roman architecture outside of Italy.
+Jerash makes for a great day trip from Amman where you can explore the ruins and learn a bit about historic Roman culture.
+Dating back 6500 years

 Check out our favourite ancient cities from around the world.